flare-foundation/docs/docs/tutorials/reward-claiming/reward-claiming-in-detail.md

 ### Reward claiming

-Reward claiming process depends on vote power delegation mode.
+The reward claiming process depends on vote power delegation mode.
 The default delegation mode is delegation by percentage.
 Delegation by amount is intended for advanced users.
 The delegation mode of a user can be checked by calling `delegationModeOf` on the WNAT contract that implements  the`IVPToken` interface.

 #### Delegation by percentage